Bayesian Solution Uncertainty Quantification for Differential Equations: Updating prior beliefs for fixed but unknown ODE solution

-\section{Updating Prior Beliefs for Fixed but Unknown ODE Solution}
+\section{Updating prior beliefs for fixed but unknown ODE solution}

-We now return to our goal of exploring the forward model for $u^*$.
-Rather than considering a traditional numerical approximation $u^N$, we shall examine the probability model defined in equation (\ref{eqn:posterior_solution}), which describes our degree of belief about the function $u^*$ as we produce and assimilate model evaluations at subsequent time steps.
-That is, recovering the model explicitly is viewed as a function estimation problem, algorithmically defined via a Bayesian updating procedure.
-Functionals of the marginal probability distribution (\ref{eqn:posterior_solution}) may then be studied empirically based on samples of realized individual trajectories.
+The prior model (\ref{eqn:jointprior}) on the unknown solution and its derivative will be updated conditionally on model information collected over the ordered partition ${\bf s}=(s_1,\ldots,s_N)$ of the domain $[0, L]$.
+Define a \textit{model interrogation} at time $s_n$ as the output $\mbox{f}_n \equiv f\{s_n, u^{n-1}(s_n), \theta\} $ from the right hand side of equation (\ref{eqn:odeivp}) evaluated at a sample $u^{n-1}(s_n)$ from the marginal prior $[u(s_n) \mid\mbox {f}_{n-1}]$.
+Model interrogations are generated sequentially based on state samples drawn from progressively refined prior models in order to accommodate fast changing dynamics.
+Because the ODE model (\ref {eqn:odeivp}) defines the solution implicitly, we are unable to measure the exact state or derivative, and therefore both the model interrogations and their error structure will take into account increasing uncertainty with time.

-Model interrogations are generated sequentially based on state samples drawn from progressively refined prior models, in order to accommodate fast changing dynamics.
 This section begins by expanding on these function estimation steps with full details of the Bayesian updating algorithm.
-Section \ref{sec:complexity} examines modelling choices for which this procedure can attain computational complexity of $O(N)$, while Section \ref {sec:rate} proves the consistency and first order convergence properties of this approach.
-Choice of hyperparameters is addressed in Section \ref{sec:hyperparms}.
+We illustrate the forward solution algorithm on the simple example (\ref {eqn:toyIVPsystem}) with known closed form solutions before considering more realistic systems.
+Section \ref{sec:complexity} examines modelling choices for which this procedure can attain computational complexity of $O(N)$, while Section \ref{sec:rate} establishes the consistency and first order convergence properties of this approach.
+Choice of hyperparameters is addressed in Section \ref {sec:hyperparms}.
+Specific extensions to the full generality of (\ref {eqn:vecfield}) are presented in Sections \ref{sec:Inverse} and \ref{sec:FsimAndInference}.